Klemens von Metternich: Congress of Vienna

 With the new consensus, the major issues concerning Poland and Germany were settled in the second week of February 1815.
 Austria gained land in the partition of Poland and prevented the Prussian annexation of Saxony, but was forced to accept Russian dominance in Poland and increasing Prussian influence in Germany.
 Metternich now focused on getting the various German states to cede historic rights to a new Federal Diet that could stand up to Prussia.
-He also assisted the Swiss Committee and worked on a myriad of smaller issues, like navigation rights on the Rhine.
+He also assisted the Swiss Committee and worked on myriad smaller issues, like navigation rights on the Rhine.
 The beginning of Lent on 8 February brought him more time to devote to these congressional issues as well as private discussions about southern Italy, where Joachim Murat was said to be raising a Neapolitan army.
 On 7 March Metternich was awakened with the news that Napoleon had escaped from his island prison of Elba and within an hour had met with both the Tsar and the King of Prussia.
 Metternich wanted no rash change of course, and at first, there was little impact on the Congress.
 Finally, on 13 March the Big Five declared Napoleon an outlaw and the Allies began preparations for renewed fighting.
 On 25 March they signed a treaty committing each to send 150,000 men with little sign of their prior divisive stances.
 After the military commanders left, the Vienna Congress settled down to serious work, fixing the boundaries of an independent Netherlands, formalising proposals for a loose confederation of Swiss cantons, and ratifying earlier agreements over Poland.
 By late April only two major issues remained, the organisation of a new German federation and the problem of Italy.

 The latter soon began to come to a head.
-Austria had solidified its control over Lombardy-Venice and extended its protection to provinces nominally under the control of Francis' daughter Marie Louise.
+Austria had solidified its control over Lombardy-Venetia and extended its protection to provinces nominally under the control of Francis' daughter Marie Louise.
 On 18 April Metternich announced that Austria was formally at war with Murat's Naples.
 Austria won the Battle of Tolentino on 3 May and captured Naples less than three weeks later.
 Metternich then was able to delay a decision on the future of the country until after Vienna.
 Discussions about Germany would drag on until early June when a joint Austrian-Prussian proposition was ratified.
 It left most constitutional issues to the new diet; its president would be Emperor Francis himself.
 Despite criticism from within Austria, Metternich was pleased with the outcome and the degree of control it granted Habsburgs, and, through them, himself.
 Certainly, Metternich was able to use the diet to his own ends on numerous occasions.
 The arrangement was similarly popular with most German representatives.
 A summation treaty was signed on 19 June (the Russians signed a week later), bringing the Vienna Congress officially to an end.
 Metternich himself had left on 13 June for the front line, prepared for a lengthy war against Napoleon.
 Napoleon, however, was defeated decisively at the Battle of Waterloo on 18 June.